djindji/knotwizard/README.md

 ## Roadmap

 - Rotate pattern 90 degrees (horizontaly)

 - Implement "Conways’s Game Of Life" and ather mathematical functions for pattern creation

-- Connect to ML (in a core a pattern is 2d array with 5 posabilities (Base 5))
+- Connect to ML (in a core a pattern is 2d array with Base 5)
 - Create Plugin or separate app to convert image to pattern (like "handwritten text recognition" Python projects)
 - Create pattern to image Plugin or separate app
 - add posability (buttons) to change all not knoted threads to knot 1, 2, 3  or 4 (espesialy useful for 2 colors patterns)
-- add posability (buttons) to reflect design horizontaly, verticaly and 45 degrees
+- add posability (buttons) to reflect design horizontaly and 45 degrees

 ## Tech Stack